dilame/instagram-private-api/README.md

 # Contribution

-If you need features that it not implemented - feel free to implement and create PRs!
+If you need features that is not implemented - feel free to implement and create PRs!

 Plus we need some documentation, so if you are good in it - you are welcome.